PEtab-dev/PEtab-GUI/docs/source/tutorial.rst

 `Antimony <https://github.com/sys-bio/antimony/blob/develop/doc/AntimonyTutorial.md>`_ and then converting it to SBML.

 .. dropdown:: 💡 Need help understanding what an SBML model is?

    -- ask chatgpt --

 If you are creating a new model, the empty antimony template might help in getting started.
 Here is a simple example showcasing how species, reactions, and parameters can be defined:

 .. code-block::

    model *ExampleModel
-     // Reakcions
+     // Reactions
      J0: S1 -> S2 + S3; k1*S1 # Mass-action kinetics
      J1: S2 -> S3 + S4; k2*S2
      // Species initialization